René Merino Monroy: Promotions

 In 2018, Merino sought promotion to the rank of rear admiral.
 Article 13 of the Military Career Law prevented him from doing so as he was 55 years old and the law prohibited promotions in rank past that age.
 Instead, he would automatically enter reserve status.
 On 31 December 2019, Bukele promoted Merino to the rank of rear admiral.
 Lawyers argued that Merino's promotion was illegal as it violated article 13 of the Military Career Law.
 Merino defended his promotion, stating that "I didn't give it myself, they ordered it to me" ("no me lo receté yo, me lo ordenaron").
 He added that "I submitted, like all my military promotion, to the pertinent evaluations, being evaluated by an evaluation and selection tribunal appointed in the previous administration" ("me sometí al igual que toda mi promoción militar a las evaluaciones pertinentes, siendo evaluados por un tribunal de evaluación y selección nombrado en la administración anterior").

 On 31 December 2020, Bukele signed General Order No. 12/020 which promoted Merino to the rank of vice admiral, the highest rank in the Salvadoran Navy.
 Although the general order did not enter into effect until 1 January 2021, Merino began wearing vice admiral insignia the day the general order was signed.
+On 1 January 2026, Merino was promoted to admiral after a 2024 reform created the rank.